 The most reliable way of securing acceptance is through clickwrap.
 Sometimes this is passive, like with Memebox.
 Users merely signing up for its services constitutes agreement to the Terms and Conditions and Privacy Policy:

-With this new law, it is best to use an active approach since it demands "affirmative express consent."
+With this law, it is best to use an active approach since it demands "affirmative express consent."
 The best approach is to include a checkbox to assure users accept the Privacy Policy and link to it in that dialog window.

 The New Statesman Tech offers an excellent example of this approach: